Outline

 “Branding is about seizing every opportunity to express why people should choose one brand over another.”

 From startup to enterprise, building a solid brand identity has the potential to be the difference between leaving an imprint on the minds of your audience, and being forgotten.
-This is your ultimate guide to building a brand book, covering what it is, why is it important and how Ortto can help along the way.
+This is your ultimate guide to building a brand book, covering what it is, and why is it important.

 A brand book is your business’s identity, outlining the company’s mission, values, and overall image in the market.
-It is a guide that helps ensure all the intricate nuances of your brand are displayed correctly and consistently across all channels.
+It is a guide that helps ensure all the intricate nuances of your brand are consistent and correct across all channels.
 For example, it usually includes the style and tone of copywriting, photography used, and other details like fonts and color schemes.

-The aim of a brand book is to ensure all stakeholders understand your business and all that it stands for.
+A brand book aims to ensure all stakeholders understand your business and all that it stands for.
 Ideally, you want your employees to be able to speak to why the business exists, what sets you apart from the others, and why customers need your product.
-Additionally, you want your external stakeholders (i.e customers) to recognize your company’s brand, mission, and ethos.
+Additionally, you want customers to recognize your company’s brand, mission, and ethos.
 The earlier you create your brand book, the faster you can ensure brand consistency and grow brand awareness.

 “Without a strong identity as a company, it can be difficult to attract new clients and keep existing ones loyal to your brand.
 A brand book helps you define who you are as a business and how that reflects on the products or services you provide.
 It also helps you establish specific messages for your target audience so that those messages resonate with them emotionally," shares Adrian Carter from Beastly Energy.